quenktechnologies/search-filters/README.md

 Examples: `status:=1` or `status:1`.

-The field name is any valid ECMAScript identifier or sequence of valid identifiers seperated via the ".", that is, a property path.
+The field name is any valid ECMAScript identifier or sequence of valid identifiers seperated via "." (period).

-The colon is used to indicate the end of the field name and is followed by the operator or value if none specified.
+A colon is used to indicate the end of the field name and is followed by the operator or value if none specified.
 If the operator part is ommited, the default operator is assumed.
 The default operator is determined by the policies set for the field.

 #### Operators